Coping Skills for this Holiday Season

 - Talk to someone.
 This can be a counselor or therapist, or it can be a friend or family member who helps you feel heard and calms the situation without getting involved.

 - Slow down.
-If you are doing too many things, being everything for everyone, and more, you need to slow down and take a break.
+If you are doing too many things, being everything for everyone, it’s time to slow down and take a break.

 - Make a list.
-If you have a lot to do (see #3 above), and it is starting to cause stress, make a list.
+If you have a lot to do (see #3 above), and it is causing stress, make a list.
 Crossing things off your list also gives you a sense of accomplishment which is a positive feeling.

 - Do deep breathing exercises.
 Deep breathing exercises can have a lot of benefits to your overall health.
 Take deep breaths in, hold it for several seconds and slowly exhale.
 Repeat this for a minute or two.